Suzuki Motor Gujarat

-Suzuki Motor Gujarat Private Limited (SMG) is an automotive manufacturing plant owned by Maruti Suzuki India Limited, located in the Hansalpur Becharaji village of Mandal Taluka in Ahmedabad District.
+Maruti Suzuki India Limited, Hansalpur (formerly known as Suzuki Motor Gujarat Private Limited (SMG)) is an automotive manufacturing plant owned by Maruti Suzuki India Limited, located in the Hansalpur Becharaji village of Mandal Taluka in Ahmedabad District.

 The plant was opened on 1 February 2017 and has a total annual capacity of 1 million units.

 History

 SMG was the first and only Suzuki automobile manufacturing plant in India owned directly by Suzuki as a foreign company until 2025, as the other plants are owned by Maruti Suzuki (MSI).
 The plant supplied vehicles to Maruti Suzuki in the domestic market and to overseas markets.

 In 2023, Maruti Suzuki announced plans to purchase the Gujarat plant from SMC in exchange for newly issued shares of MSI.
 The shareholders approved the proposal in November 2023.